Tag Archive 'application timeline'

 August 9 to 11, 2009 – Prepared a list of parameters that would help me select 6-7 b-schools that i’ll apply to.
 Shortlisted a few schools in Asia and Europe.
 (More Info)

 August 15, 2009 – Prepared an outline for essays.
 First stop – INSEAD!
-Quite a bold move eh! icon smile Happy Thanksgiving, and some Nourishment for the Upcoming MBA Application Grind
+Quite a bold move eh! icon smile An MBA application journey, from GMAT prep to acceptance

 August 24, 2009 – INSEAD essays first draft – ready!